Two killed as more protests, clashes erupt on Gaza border - Journal du Cameroun

 Tens of thousands have gathered on previous Fridays as part of the protests near the border.
 The protests are meant to last six weeks, but peak on Fridays.

-A smaller number have approached the fence and thrown stones or rolled burning tyres toward Israeli soldiers on the other side of the heavily guarded fence.
+A smaller number have approached the fence and thrown stones or rolled burning tyres toward Israeli soldiers on the other side.

 Israel says firebombs and explosive devices have also been used.